 Skip to content

-Documenting the API in OAS 3.0
+Documenting the API with OAS 3

-Why an OAS 3.0 Schema?
+Why an OAS 3 Schema?

 Having a standardized schema document enables API consumer and producer developers to formally agree on the API details in an automated way, providing tools for developers to perform basic data input validation and to provide developer documentation and the familiar swagger "Try it out" functionality.